One Hot Minute: Promotion and release

 While piecing together the final components of the album, the band recorded a video for "Warped".
 They asked Flea's brother-in-law, Gavin Bowden, to direct it.
 The video feature the members of the band scantily clad and involved Kiedis and Navarro kissing towards the end as a way of breaking the monotony of cumbersome video recording.
 Thinking nothing of it, they continued to shoot and finished several days later.
 Warner Bros., however, saw the video and instantly wanted it thrown away, considering it to be unmarketable and that the kiss and the homoerotic imagery would alienate a large portion of the band's fan base.
 The band came to a consensus to let the kiss remain on the final cut, prompting a backlash from the college segment of their audience, who took offense at the action.
 Kiedis said of the situation: "If they couldn't accept what we were doing, we didn't need them anymore."

 One Hot Minute was released on September 12, 1995.
 It was certified Gold just more than two months later on November 11; since then it has gone Double Platinum in the United States.
 The album peaked at number four on the Billboard Top 200.
 "My Friends" peaked at number one on the Modern Rock and Mainstream Rock charts.
 The song also peaked at number 29 on the UK Singles Chart, and "Aeroplane" at number 11.
+In the UK, One Hot Minute reached number two, the band's highest-charting album there yet, kept off the top spot by Blur's The Great Escape which was released the same week.
 Several days following the album's release, Kiedis continued to use drugs despite the numerous interviews he was scheduled to attend.

 Five singles were released to promote the album: "Warped", "My Friends", "Aeroplane", "Shallow Be Thy Game" (Australia only) and "Coffee Shop" (Germany only).
 All of the singles with the exception of "Shallow Be Thy Game" received music videos.
 "My Friends" received two different music videos.
 The band wasn't pleased with the original video so a second video that featured footage of the band recording the song was released.